County Kerry Ireland · Co. Kerry · Currans Save · Share

 By bus

 No direct village bus service.
-Bus Éireann 270 (Tralee–Killarney) and Local Link services stop at Farranfore, three kilometres west, and the airport is the same distance.
+Bus Éireann 270 (Tralee-Killarney) and Local Link services stop at Farranfore, three kilometres west.
+From there, a taxi is the simplest option.